The Female of the Species (The Boys episode): Writing

-The episode introduces, and is named after, the only female member of the Boys, better known as the "Female."
-However, unlike in the comics, where she is already a member of the group, she is not part of the group when she is introduced but instead is an imprisoned woman who was experimented on with Compound-V. Another major change from the comics is how the titular Boys are portrayed in the series.
+The episode introduces, and is named after, the only female member of the Boys, better known as the "Female".
+However, unlike in the comics, where she is already a member of the group, she is not part of the group when she is introduced but instead is an imprisoned woman who gained powers as an infant after falling into a bucket of a Japanese attempt at recreating Compound V: "Compound X".
+Another major change from the comics is how the titular Boys are portrayed in the series.
 In the comics, the Boys have been operating under the supervision of the CIA; in the series, the group operates independently without any agency supervision due to having reformed in previous episodes, after having disbanded sometime before the series' events.
 Another deviation from the comics is that every member of the Boys has superpowers to fight fairly with the supposed heroes.
 In the series, the Female is the only one who has superpowers.
 The writers made this change create tension between the titular group and the Seven to portray the Seven as a bigger threat.

 One of the biggest changes from the comics for the television adaptation is when the Supes failed to save a plane from crashing.
 In the comics, the plane crash was related to the September 11 attacks, as the aircraft was hijacked by a terrorist group seeking to crash into the Twin Towers.
 However, the mission failed because the Supes accidentally sabotaged the mission and doomed the lives of the passengers, including another member of the Seven.
 The writers decided to change this to show a deeper exploration between Homelander and Queen Maeve and because the series is set in the present day.

 Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 Also starring are Jennifer Esposito as Susan Raynor, Shantel VanSanten as Becca Butcher, Malcolm Barrett as Seth Reed, Wallace Langham as Dr. Damien Hodgman, Shaun Benson as Ezekiel, Jordana Lajoie as Cherie, David Reale as Evan Lambert, and Brittany Allen as Charlotte / Popclaw.